kailash-manasarovar/statement/docs/timeline/2024/may.md

 [![Out of my mind](../../content/tweets/may-2024/out-of-my-mind.jpg)](https://x.com/JackChardwood/status/1788488769592590732)

 - Is that exactly what they have in mind for targets?
 I expect so.
-- I, interestingly, told this person a story about my father; the answers are telling maybe, carefully worded.
+- I, interestingly, told this person a story about my father; the answers are telling, carefully worded.

 [![Dad](../../content/tweets/may-2024/dad-stories.jpg)](https://x.com/JackChardwood/status/1790973553765929153)

 - At the time, I wondered about these odd replies.
+- I wasn't aware my dad had been invited especially to star in sedated-rape porn with me at my homes, significantly [in Joan Fuster in 2015 when he injured my anus and rectum, and I woke up out of sedation to see him running out of my room](../2011-to-2020/2015.md#inexplicable-anal-fissure).
 - Close to the end of our interaction, post-Bali, he posts an extremely sinister picture, I believe with the intention of shutting things down.

 ![Beams clown](../../content/tweets/beams-clown.png)